 The Practical Nursing certificate program is designed to prepare you for a successful Licensed Practical Nursing (LPN) career in the dynamic health care field.

 The 12-month, full-time program provides an exceptional education, consisting of integrated lectures, laboratory, and clinical experiences.
 Studying in highly personalized classes, led by expert nursing professionals, you will receive the in-depth instruction and training you need to successfully pass the NCLEX to become a Licensed Practical Nurse (LPN).
 Continue your education in our Allied Health program, and you can complete your associate degree in Allied Health-Practical Nursing.
+Our competitive program does not require students to complete TEAS Testing for admission.

 As the population ages, the need for skilled LPNs increases, with a 16 percent job growth projected in the next several years, according to the U.S. Bureau of Labor Statistics.
 In just one year, you can complete your Practical Nursing certificate and begin an exciting and rewarding nursing career.